Angvall/Homelab/README.md

 # Homelab
 This is a guide to my homelab and how it works

-This is a wip and I named everything differently
+This page is a wip

 ## Overview

+Currently working on:
-Current project: writing this document and add new services
+- writing this document
+- adding new services onto the homelab
+- Hopefully find a way to unbrick my SAS HBA card

 ## Faust (NAS)